-Overview of tax systems in 2021 Croatia Bulgaria Czech Republic Romania Serbia Slovakia Corporate income tax rate (general) 10% - for generated revenue up to HRK 7,500,000.00 18% - for generated revenue equal to or greater than HRK 7,500,000.01 10% 19% 16% 15% 21% 15% for micro- undertakings whose taxable profit does not exceed EUR 49,790 per year VAT rate (general) 25% 20% 21% 19% 20% 20% Personal income tax rates (salaries) 20%, 30% + surtax up to 18% (the highest rate applies to the annual taxable income above HRK 360,000.00, or EUR 48,000.00 in 2018 10% 15%-23% (depending on level of income) 10% 10% (+ 10% for annual incomes from EUR 25,317 to EUR 50,634, or +15% for incomes above EUR 50,634) 19% (25% for annual income exceeding EUR 37,981.94) 15% for microundertakings whose taxable profit does not exceed EUR 49,790 per year Salary contributions Employee: 20% (partially limited) Employer: 16.5% (unlimited) Employee: 13.78% (limited) Employer: 18.92% to 19.62% (limited) Employee: 11% (partially limited) Employer: 33.8% (partially limited) Employee: 35% (unlimited) Employer: 2.25% (unlimited) Employee: 19.9% (limited) Employer: 16.65% (limited) Employee: 13.4% (partially limited) Employer: 35.2% (partially limited)
+Overview of tax systems in 2021 Croatia Bulgaria Czech Republic Romania Serbia Slovakia Corporate income tax rate (general) 10% - for generated revenue up to EUR 995,421.06 18% - for generated revenue equal to or greater than EUR 995,421.07 10% 19% 16% 15% 21% 15% for micro- undertakings whose taxable profit does not exceed EUR 49,790 per year VAT rate (general) 25% 20% 21% 19% 20% 20% Personal income tax rates (salaries) 20%, 30% + surtax up to 18% (the highest rate applies to the annual taxable income above EUR 47,780.28 10% 15%-23% (depending on level of income) 10% 10% (+ 10% for annual incomes from EUR 31,702.40 to EUR 63,396.40, or +15% for incomes above EUR 63,396.40) 19% (25% for annual income exceeding EUR 41,445.46) 15% for microundertakings whose taxable profit does not exceed EUR 49,790 per year Salary contributions Employee: 20% (partially limited) Employer: 16.5% (unlimited) Employee: 13.78% (limited) Employer: 19.02% to 19.72% (limited) Employee: 11% (partially limited) Employer: 33.8% (partially limited) Employee: 35% (unlimited) Employer: 2.25% + 4% for difficult working conditions or 8% for special working conditions (unlimited) Employee: 19.9% (limited) Employer: 15.15% (limited) Employee: 13.4% (partially limited) Employer: 35.2% (partially limited)

-Source: KPMG, July 2021
+Source: KPMG, March 2023

-Annex 3 - Preferential tax treatment of option awards in limited liability companies in European countries

-Country Does preferential tax treatment of option awards exist in your country?
+Annex 3 - Preferential tax treatment of option awards in limited liability companies in European countries l liability companie Country Does preferential tax treatment of option awards exist in your country?
 Is it possible to participate in option awards if equity interest is acquired instead of shares?
 More specifically, can a share in the ownership of a limited liability company be the basis for an option award even though the limited liability company has no publicly listed shares?
 If you answered YES to the preceding question, is the applicable tax treatment equal to the tax treatment of option awards of shares?
-If your country has a preferential tax treatment of option awards for joint-stock companies, is the same also applicable to a share in the ownership of a limited liability company?
-If option awards exist for equity interests in limited liability companies in your country, what is the method used to determine the market value of an equity interest allotted to an employee?
+If your country has a preferential tax treatment of option awards for joint-stock companies, is the same also applicable to a share in the ownership of a limited liability If option awards exist for equity interests in limited liability companies in your country, what is the method used to determine the market value of an equity interest allotted to an employee?
 United Kingdom In the United Kingdom, there are multiple variants of preferential tax treatment, which allow tax benefits to employees and benefits for social contributions for the employees, as well as for their employer.
-The above option exists for limited liability companies and for joint-stock companies.
+The above option exists for limited liability companies and for joint-stock companies. company?
 The tax treatment is identical regardless of whether the company is a limited liability company or a joint-stock company.
 An estimate is made by an independent appraiser.
 In individual cases, it is possible to reach an agreement with the United Kingdom's tax authority.
 Germany Yes, there are three different, more favorable tax schemes: 1) "Fünftel-Regelung" - a special tax calculation method eliminating progression in the taxation of income not belonging to the highest tax bracket; 2) Exemption from taxation of certain plans if specific conditions are met.
 It is possible to exempt from tax the amount of EUR 1,440.00 per year; 3) Deferred taxation - a new regulation from July 2021 deferring taxation of this type of receipt for small and medium-sized start-up companies.
 From the viewpoint of taxation, there should be no distinction between limited liability companies and joint-stock companies.
 The same tax treatment is applied.
 Market value must be determined.